Getting started with Cloud Compliance

 At the top of Cloud Manager, click Compliance.

-In the top right, click Scan Status.
+In the top right, click Scan Configuration.

 For each working environment, click Edit CIFS Credentials and enter the user name and password that Cloud Compliance needs to access CIFS volumes on the system.

 The credentials can be read-only, but providing admin credentials ensures that Cloud Compliance can read any data that requires elevated permissions.
 The credentials are stored on the Cloud Compliance instance.

 After you enter the credentials, you should see a message that all CIFS volumes were authenticated successfully.